 Summer 2026 Session Groups & Connection Opportunities

-If you have trouble contacting the hosts of these groups, email caleb@crossingsknoxville.com, and he can connect you.
+If you have trouble contacting the hosts of these groups, email molly@crossingsknoxville.com, and she will get you connected.

 Justice Group

 Crossings Justice Group has been meeting for over six years and has created a safe place to dialogue about God’s heart for the poor, marginalized, and oppressed.
-The group meets to process various matters of injustice and ways to participate in different justice initiatives around Knoxville.
-Contact Valen at emmert.valen@gmail.com.
+The group meets to process various matters of injustice and ways to participate in justice initiatives around Knoxville.
+Contact Valen at emmert.valen@gmail.com or CLICK HERE to fill out a form indicating how you would like to participate in our Justice Group.

 LGBTQ+